Tharston at war ...

 BUCK Jack, COOPER Lewis, DICKERSON Frederick, DYE George, FEEK Frederick, HEROD Laurence Mears, LLOYD Frederick Christopher, PIDGEON William Frederick and SHELDRAKE John

-Any information about these people would be interesting.
+Any information about these people and any of the others on the Roll of Honour would be interesting.

 The Home Guard

-The above is a copy of a Home Guard correspondence from a collection by Harry Duffield, now held in the Norfolk Archives.
+Below is a copy of a Home Guard correspondence from a collection by Harry Duffield, now held in the Norfolk Archives.
 If anyone has any other documents like these, please contact us as we would really like to see them.
+This and other Duffield Home Guard documents can be seen at the Norfolk Archive Centre.

 There is a road in Tharston called The Plump.
 It is believed that a plump is a group of local men who joined together to form a local band of soldiers, ready to be called into action when needed.
 The Plump is where they used to train and many musket balls have been found in that area.